All Episodes

 Well, here in Arizona, the Republican Party has very mixed feelings about John McCain.

-He ran uncontested in the last primary, and his strongest part was is running in election prior to that.
+He ran uncontested in the last primary, and his strongest part was his running an election prior to that.

-But he has turned face and turned literally, I would call call him a liberal republican.
+But he has turned face and turned literally, I would call him a liberal Republican.

-So anyway, what I was calling about mainly is is I think that ninety percent of the people in this country are classified as moderate Republicans and moderate c uh Democrats.
+So anyway, what I was calling about mainly is I think that 90% of the people in this country are classified as moderate Republicans and moderate Democrats.

-And uh those people uh dealing with this immigration issue, they've really come together.
+And those people, dealing with this immigration issue, they've really come together.

-So both sides of the moderate level is they're extremely upset with this bill that just passed the Senate yesterday.
+So both sides of the moderate level, they're extremely upset with this bill that just passed the Senate yesterday.

 Very, very upset.